 This morning you head east towards the Caribbean and the Class III-IV whitewater of the Pacuare River for two days of whitewater rapids, jungle-clad canyons, and spectacular waterfalls.
 One of Costa Rica's most exciting whitewater vacations, you camp along the river tonight.
-You explore some of Costa Rica's remote rainforest in Braulle National Park, and, of course, plunge through the exhilarating rapids of the Pacaure River.
+Explore some of Costa Rica's remote rainforest in Braulle National Park, and, of course, plunge through the exhilarating rapids of the Pacaure River.
 It's back to San Jose at the end of Day 3 in time for dinner on your own and a relaxing evening before tomorrow's flight to the wild Osa Peninsula.

 Early this morning you board a flight to Puerto Jimenez on the Osa Peninsula to explore the last Pacific coastal rainforest in Central America.
-From here you will transfer two hours to Carate, and then a horse will carry your luggage as you walk the thirty minutes along the beach to the tent camp.
+From here you transfer two hours to Carate, and then a horse carries your luggage as you walk the thirty minutes along the beach to the tent camp.
 Corcovado is one of the only places in Costa Rica where large groups of the endangered scarlet macaw still color the sky.
 Look carefully into the almond trees that line the beach, and you're sure to see a group of the brilliant birds noisily cracking nuts.
 Your time here is filled with exploring the rainforest, splashing in the surf, and relaxing to the sound of crashing waves and tropical birds.

 Early the next morning it's off for a full day hike through Corcovado National Park.The path weaves between sandy beaches, primary and secondary forests, and a small stretch of mangrove.
 Corcovado National Park teems with wildlife like spider, squirrel, and capuchin monkeys, coatimundis, two and three toed sloths, tapirs, peccaries, giant anteaters and even jungle cats like the ocelot and jaguarundi.
 This is one of the best places in Costa Rica to spot such elusive wildlife, and learn about rainforest ecology first hand.